nicklansley/allav/README.md

 The build will take a while because a serious amount of compiling of source code takes place, especially for FFMPEG.
 Pulling a ready-made image from Docker Hub is there for a reason...!

+UPDATE: If compilation_build step 6/17 throws an error saying it cannot update from the apt repositories, you are likely to need to clean out  your docker installation build cache.
+To do this, use the command:
+<pre>docker builder prune</pre>
+You also may need to remove your cache of docker images.
+Here's the command to delete all images which do not have running containers linked to them.
+Nnot all are deleted - especially if you have Kubernetes turned on, as this has containers that support Kubernetes running all the time.
+Also: Ignore the backslash before the $ sign if you see one:
+<pre>docker rmi  --force $( docker images -q )</pre>
 ### How to use this docker image to convert your audio/video files
 Using 'docker run' you attach a volume of any name to a host directory where your media file is stored and then run either FFMPEG or LAME on the file in the attached volume name.